MRAsians

 The Asian men's rights movement, often shortened as MRAsians, is an anti-feminist subculture among Asian-American men.
 The movement has been linked to harassment of Asian-American women, feminists, and public figures, and associated communities are characterized by misogyny, anti-blackness, and Asian-supremacist views.

 Background

 The MRAsian movement emerged as a response to the historical emasculation of Asian-American men produced by discriminatory laws and stereotypes found in media depictions.
 According to researcher Angela Liu, the "hypermasculine ethnonationalism" found in the works of Asian-American author Frank Chin has had an important influence on MRAsian ideology.
-Some writers have also compared supporters of the movement to the incel community, referring to them as "ricecels".
+Some writers have also compared supporters of the movement to the incelosphere, referring to them as "ricecels".

 Ideology and views

 Masculinity

 According to Liu, MRAsians desire visibility for Asian-American men and seek to be perceived as ultramasculine.
 They believe that emasculating stereotypes of Asian-American men are linked to disenfranchisement from political power and difficulties in heterosexual dating for Asian-American men.
 They argue that as a result of this disempowerment, Asian-American men do not enjoy male privilege.